Gavin-TC/ego-death/README.md

 ---

+This game's main objective is to reclaim your ego after experiencing 'Ego Death' due to an operation gone wrong.

+Your goal is to reclaim your self-identity through various randomly generated areas which contain different mythical creatures.

+---

 FAQ (that no one has asked yet):
 Q: Will the game have any releases on Mac/OSX
 A: No. I am currently using a library that can only be used on Windows machines, but Mac support could come far in the future.